-In 1895 Yogananda’s teacher, Swami Sri Yukteswar 1855 – 1936, wrote an amazing book called The Holy Science, that was clearly ahead of its time.
-I bought it on Amazon.
+In 1895 the highly respected Swami Sri Yukteswar (1855 – 1936) wrote an amazing book called The Holy Science, that was clearly ahead of its time.
+I bought the book it online.
 It was short and detailed, with crystal clear concepts.
-The purpose of the book was to remove barriers between all religions.
-The book explains the astronomical movements of universal bodies and establishes a calculation of the Yugas, or ages of man that had previously been lost.
-Incidentally, Sri Yukteswar is the man who sent Yogananda to the US, and therefore is in great part responsible for the modern popularity of Yoga in the West.
+The purpose of the book was to remove barriers between all religions, especially Hinduism and Christianity.
+The book explains the astronomical movements of celestial bodies and it explains their calculation of the Yugas, or ages of man.
+Pundits have recently recalculated the Yugas, after an error was made several thousand years ago, which mistakenly led some people to believe we are still in the Kali Yuga period.
+Swami Sri Yukteswar is none other than the man who taught Yogananda, and sent Yogananda to the US, and therefore in great part responsible for the popularity of Yoga in the West.
 This article summarizes Sri Yukteswar’s calculations of the ages.
 Or you can read his book here.

 Time Cycles in Nature